dev-protocol/devprotocol.xyz/CONTRIBUTING.md

 ### Your First Code Contribution

-Unsure where to begin contributing to Atom?
+Unsure where to begin contributing to this project?
 You can start by looking through these `beginner` and `help-wanted` issues:

 - [Beginner issues](https://github.com/web3community/devprotocol.xyz/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) - issues which should only require a few lines of code, and a test or two.
 - [Help wanted issues](https://github.com/web3community/devprotocol.xyz/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) - issues which should be a bit more involved than `beginner` issues.